 It’s a social place, with an epic communal area for backpackers to hang out.
 There’s also a nice mix of dorm rooms as well as private rooms.

-Don’t let the fancy name fool you – The Ramada Resort by Wyndham Wanaka is actually very affordable considering the quality you get.
+Don’t let the fancy name fool you – Lakeview Motel is actually very affordable considering the quality and views you get while staying in New Zealand.

-The rooms are massive and comfortable, and the location is awesome, being very close to downtown.
+The rooms are cozy, and the location is awesome, being very close to downtown.
 Well worth the price tag if you’re looking for a mid-range hotel in Wanaka.

 Best Luxury Hotel – Lakeside Apartments